 Writers who visited Niagara Falls in the 17th,18th and 19th century often wrote that they heard Niagara Falls before they saw them.
 Here’s just a few of the accounts.

-The main reason for he falls not being heard from long distances is that since the early 50’s half the water that could go over Niagara Falls is being diverted to power generating power plants at Queenston, Ontario and Lewiston, N.Y.
+While not as loud as they once were, the main reason the Falls are not heard from long distances is that since the early 1950’s half the water that could go over Niagara Falls is being diverted to power generating power plants at Queenston, Ontario and Lewiston, N.Y.
 In winter months, another 25% of Niagara River water is diverted to create electricity.